Best Places to Eat in Magic Kingdom

 Are you looking for the best places to eat in Magic Kingdom?
 We are here to help you narrow down your search!

 Disney’s Magic Kingdom is referred to as “The Most Magical Place on Earth.”
 Perhaps the crowning jewel of all Disney parks, a Magic Kingdom holiday will surely deliver a great experience and tons of fun.
-When prepping for a Disney getaway you take the time to plan transportation, hotel, and even time off from work so generally the last thing on your mind is where to eat.
+When prepping for a Disney getaway you take the time to plan transportation, hotel, rides, and even time off from work so generally the last thing on your mind is where to eat.

 There are undoubtedly tons of great options, but depending on what you’re looking for in your dining experience some choices are better than others.
 Read on to see our top picks for the best places to eat in Magic Kingdom and find which option best meets your needs regardless of breakfast, lunch, dinner, or just a tasty treat!
 And if you have one of the Disney Dining Plans, we have included both Table Service and Quick Service options on our list.